yuqiii-wang/KnowledgeNotes/languages/python/pyramid_backend/pyramid_backend.md

 * Python Egg

-The `.egg` file is a distribution format for Python packages.
-It’s just an alternative to a source code distribution or Windows exe.
-But note that for pure Python, the .egg file is completely cross-platform.
+The `.egg` file is a distribution format for Python packages same concept as a `.jar` to java or Windows `.exe`.
+`.egg` file is completely cross-platform.

+Essentially, it is a `.zip` with some metadata.

 * `setup.py`